Without our history and shared experiences, who are we as a nation? Without the lessons history teaches, who will we become?

 The study of history requires research, asking hard questions, and acknowledgment of the humanity contained within each story to see past the proscribed narrative.
 It takes a great amount of patience and is a responsibility that ultimately requires us to place ourselves in the shoes of those who lived it.

-Historical context is a key component of a thorough and unbiased examination of history, enabling us to place events within the social, religious, economic, and political conditions that existed at the time they occurred.
 Historical context is critical because, without it, our memories, the stories, and the events as a whole have less meaning and importance.
 Examining history in the context in which the events took place enables us to accurately interpret them rather than simply judging them.

-The same applies to the symbols that represent history.
 National symbols confirm and celebrate our national identity.
 They honor the past, the sacrifices made, the groundwork laid, the lessons learned, and the people who came before us.
 Removing these monuments leads to forgetting and opens us up to further rewriting of the very history that got us here.

 I recently read an article about Cornell University removing a bust of Abraham Lincoln and a plaque of the Gettysburg Address from their library following a complaint.
-Though I can only surmise that the complaint fell in line with other such grievances that resulted in the removal of the statue of Theodore Roosevelt that has stood in front of the Museum of Natural History in New York since 1940 or the statue of Robert E. Lee that has stood on the grounds of the United States Capitol since 1909, the end result is the same.
+Though I can only surmise that the complaint fell in line with other such grievances that resulted in the removal of the statue of Theodore Roosevelt that has stood in front of the Museum of Natural History in New York since 1940 or the statue of Robert E. Lee that has stood on the grounds of the United States Capitol since 1909, the result is the same.
 The statues represent the country’s history, no matter how complicated.
 Taking them down is to censor, whitewash, and potentially forget that history.

 Without our history, our past, and our shared experiences, who are we as a nation?
 Without the lessons our history has taught us, the wisdom each generation has earned, the knowledge we bequeath to future generations, who will we become?